timskillman/VSCode-Csharp/README.md

 c.
 Enter 'mono debug' in the search bar

 d.
-Install 'mono debug' (by Microsoft)
+Install 'Mono Debug' (by Microsoft)

 **4. Create a C# program to run**